 Professional services backlog consists of signed contracts for services that have yet to be performed.
 Typically, backlog is recognized within twelve months of the contract signing.
-The decrease in professional services backlog is a result of progress made on existing backlog projects, which is also reflected in first quarter professional services revenue.
+The decrease in professional services backlog is a result of progress made on existing backlog projects.

 Maintenance and support backlog consists of maintenance agreements for licenses of our proprietary software and third-party hardware and software with clients and remarketing partners for which either an agreement has been signed or a purchase order under a master agreement has been received.
 We include in backlog the signed agreements through their respective renewal dates.
 Typical maintenance contracts are for a one-year term and are renewed annually.
 Clients typically prepay maintenance and support which is billed 30-60 days prior to the beginning of the maintenance period.
 The Company does not expect any significant client attrition over the next 12 months.
-Maintenance and support backlog at April 30, 2016 was \$20,793,000 as compared to \$19,616,000 at April 30, 2015.
-The increase in maintenance and support is due to new contracts and renewals exceeding revenue recognized during the interim period.
+Maintenance and support backlog at July 31, 2016 was \$19,569,000 as compared to \$22,921,000 at July 31, 2015.
+The decrease in maintenance and support backlog is due to revenue recognized during the interim period exceeding new contracts and renewals.

-At April 30, 2016, we were a party to SaaS agreements that are expected to generate revenues of \$14,820,000 through their respective renewal dates in fiscal years 2016 through 2020.
-Typical SaaS terms are one to seven years in length.
-The commencement of revenue recognition for SaaS varies depending on the size and complexity of the system, the implementation schedule requested by the client, and ultimately the official go-live on the system.
+At July 31, 2016, we were a party to SaaS agreements that are expected to generate revenues of \$13,177,000 through their respective renewal dates in fiscal years 2016 through 2021.
+Typical SaaS contract terms are one to seven years in length.
+The commencement of revenue recognition for SaaS varies depending on the size and complexity of the system, the implementation schedule requested by the client, and ultimately the official time when the client goes live on the system.
 Therefore, it is difficult for us to accurately estimate the timing of revenue that we will recognize in future periods from SaaS agreements.